vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-knowledge-base.md.rst

 #.
 Create a `CIVS poll <http://civs.cs.cornell.edu/>`__ with the
    nominees and one additional "No further candidates" ordinary choice.
-   The default options are fine.
+   Adjust the text and the "number of winning choices" to match the number of candidates and vacant seats as appropriate.
+For the other settings, the default options are fine.
 You will then be sent a link to the poll control page.
 Start the poll from there.
    `Example <https://civs.cs.cornell.edu/cgi-bin/results.pl?id=E_e053e79083d092fc>`__.

 #.
 Announce the poll. `Newer